• Home

 Edyka was a 2018 Macondo Writers Workshop participant, a 2018-2019 Intercultural Leadership Institute (ILI) fellow, a 2020 VONA Voices participant, an inaugural fellow in the 2020 Black, Indigenous, People of Color Screenwriting Lab created by the LA-based organization Justice For My Sister, an inaugural recipient of the 2021 Sundance Institute Uprise Grant, and an Artist Disruptor in the 2023 Constellation Narrative Design Lab at The Center for Cultural Power.

-Currently Edyka serves as a council member and land justice strategist for an 86-acre land transition project stewarded by Black and Indigenous migrant leaders in the so called u.s. South.
-Edyka is dedicated to creative storytelling that center BIPOC imagination, political education, and building systems that honor land, culture, and collective liberation.
+Currently Edyka serves as a founding council member and land justice strategist for an 80-acre land transition project stewarded by Black and Indigenous migrant leaders in the so called u.s. South.
+Edyka is dedicated to centering BIPOC imagination, political education, and building cooperative systems that honor land, culture, and collective liberation.

 Powered by Create your own unique website with customizable templates.